5 Things To Consider When You Decide To Reappraise

 5. First Impressions Matter

 All the home improvements in the world won’t matter if your home looks like a wreck.
-Prepare for an appraiser’s arrival the same way you would for a potential buyer’s: mop the floors, make sure everything is neat and tidy.
+Prepare for an appraiser’s arrival the same way you would for a potential buyer: mop the floors and make sure everything is neat and tidy.
 Remember, too, that part of an appraiser’s job is to verify the fundamentals of your home: how many rooms there are, how many closets, etc. That means he or she will be going places you might not usually show a guest.
-So be sure that you can walk in to your walk-in closet without tripping over a pile of clothes.
-And take a look around your basement to ensure that your appraiser doesn’t get a mouth full of cobweb when he or she examines it.
+So be sure that you can walk into your walk-in closet without tripping over a pile of clothes.
+And take a look around your basement to ensure that your appraiser doesn’t get a mouth full of cobwebs when he or she examines it.
 The last thing you want is for your appraiser to leave with a bad taste in his or her mouth.

 Sam Radbil is a contributing member of the marketing and communications team at ABODO, an online apartment marketplace.
 ABODO was founded in 2013 in Madison, Wisconsin and now has apartment search engines for cities across the country including ABODO Philadelphia apartments.